ervandew/lookup/README.rst

    NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Lookup is a plugin for vim script developers which provides funtionality to quickly and easily lookup docs for vim elements, or in the case of user defined functions, commands, or variables, find the definition or occurances of the element.
+Lookup is a plugin for vim script developers which provides functionality to quickly and easily lookup docs for vim elements, or in the case of user defined functions, commands, or variables, find the definition or occurrences of the element.

 While editing a vim file, you can lookup the element under the cursor using: